Outcome evaluation in genetically characterised populations and auditory profiling

 Not all patients benefit equally from cochlear implantation, and one of the most important unsolved questions is how the underlying genetics of hearing loss influences implant outcomes.
 Our approach combines careful audiological phenotyping — using objective measures of cochlear function, electrophysiology, and psychophysics — with genotypic characterisation to identify predictors of implant success.

 Figure.
-CI outcomes per gene, sorted by median phoneme score (high-to-low) and color by site-of-lesion.
+CI outcomes per gene, sorted by median phoneme score (high-to-low) and colour-coded by site-of-lesion.
 Dots represent individual ears.

 Key references